LisbonLisboaPortugal.com

 KidZania Lisboa

-The attention to detail impresses: pilots train in flight simulators, police officers solve crimes, and factory workers bottle Coca-Cola.
-Children earn kidzos through work, teaching financial literacy as they budget for activities or shopping.
+The attention to detail is impressive: pilots train in flight simulators, police officers solve crimes, and factory workers bottle Coca-Cola on a production line.
+Children earn kidzos through their work and then decide how to spend them, which introduces some basic lessons about budgeting without feeling like education.

 Website: lisboa.kidzania.com/pt-pt